 - 1. The Zoning Administrator is authorized to grant modifications to: - a.
-Physical requirements on a lot or parcel contained in the Zoning OrdinanceLot to minimum depth, length, and width requirements of as expressly authorized in Chapter 2 and Chapter 7-of up to 20% that do not conflict with an existing Condition of Approval, adopted Concept Development Plan, or proffers; and - b.
-Buffer, setback, and yard requirements due to errors in structure location.
-See Section 7.01.04.B.5. - 2.
-Exception.
-Errors in structure location not eligible for Zoning Administrator approval Administrative Modifications are limited to 20% of the base requirement. - 3.
-Administrative Modifications cannot conflict with an existing Condition of Approval, adopted Concept Development Plan, or proffer. - 2.4.
-Modifications pursuant to Section 10.03.D. are subject A.1.a. proposed in conjunction with Commission Permit, Zoning Map Amendment, Zoning Concept Plan Amendment, Special Exception, or Minor Special Exception applications will instead be processed pursuant to Section 10.1110.04.C.
+Lot to depth, length, and width requirements as expressly authorized in Chapter 2 and Chapter 7; and - b.
+Buffer, setback, and yard requirements due to errors in structure location, Section 7.01.04.B.5. - 2.
+Administrative Modifications are limited to 20% of the base requirement. - 3.
+Administrative Modifications cannot conflict with an existing Condition of Approval, adopted Concept Development Plan, or proffer. - 4.
+Modifications pursuant to Section 10.03.A.1.a. proposed in conjunction with Commission Permit, Zoning Map Amendment, Zoning Concept Plan Amendment, Special Exception, or Minor Special Exception applications will instead be processed pursuant to Section 10.10.04.C.

 - 1. Applications must be filed by: - a.
 The property owner; or - b.
 The property owner's authorized agent or representative.
 An affidavit from the property owner permitting the agent or representative to sign on their behalf is required to be filed with the application. - 2.
-Applicable fees must be paid at the time of application and are non-refundable.

-- 3. Applications must be filed with the Zoning Administrator. - 4.
+Applicable fees must be paid at the time of application and are non-refundable. - 3.
+Applications must be filed with the Zoning Administrator. - 4.
 Applications must include scaled drawings illustrating: - a.
 Plot plan showing location of all structures; - b.
-Building elevations of the subject structure; and - c.
-Additional material as determined by the Zoning Administrator to render a decision in conformance with Section 10.03.D. below.
+Building elevations of the subject structure; and